simonangel-fong/AWS_DjangoECDeployer/README.md

 ### Deployment Overview

-- This project uses the approach of `Django + Gunicorn + Nginx + Supervisor` to deploy Django project.
+- This project utilizes the `Django + Gunicorn + Nginx + Supervisor` approach to deploy Django projects.
-- The sequential steps includes:
+- The sequential steps include:

-  - update OS packages
+  - Update OS packages
-  - upgrade OS packages
+  - Upgrade OS packages
   - Install Nginx package
   - Install Supervisor package
   - Install CodeDeploy
   - Install python3-venv
-  - Create python virtual environment
+  - Create a Python virtual environment
-  - Install Gunicorn within venv
+  - Install Gunicorn within the virtual environment
-  - Clone target Django project's GitHub
+  - Clone the target Django project's GitHub repository
-  - Activate venv
-  - Install target project's dependencies
+  - Install the target project's dependencies
   - Configure Gunicorn
   - Configure Nginx
   - Configure Supervisor
-  - Migrate database
+  - Migrate the database
-  - Start gunicorn, ngnix, supervisor
+  - Restart Gunicorn, Nginx, Supervisor

-- To improve user experience and automate deployment, the deployment steps should be well-organized:
+- To enhance the user experience and automate deployment, the deployment steps should be well-organized:

-  - using a `Golden Image` to pre-configure the deployment environment.
+  - Utilize a `Golden Image` to pre-configure the deployment environment.
-  - using `user data` script to automate deployment configuration when an EC2 instance is provisioned.
+  - Use a `user data` script to automate deployment configuration when an EC2 instance is provisioned.

-- **Bash script** is helpful to automate the deployment steps.
+- The use of a **Bash script** is helpful for automating the deployment steps.

 ---

-### Save EC2 Instance Information in the Database
+### How to save EC2 Instance Information in the Database

 - When users initiate the deployment process by clicking the "create" button, the project not only provisions EC2 instances but also intelligently records essential details in the database.